 This makes it a great tool if you want to turn notes into flashcards without doing double the work.
 It also has bi-directional linking, which means your notes and flashcards stay connected to each other.

-Best for: Note-takers who want seamless notes-to-flashcards conversion.
+Note-takers who want seamless notes-to-flashcards conversion.

 Quizizz (now Wayground) is a great free study website for teachers who want to run live quiz competitions.
 Students join on their phones, answer questions, and compete on a real-time leaderboard.

 It also has a homework mode, so students can complete quizzes on their own time.
 There's a large library of pre-made quiz sets, which saves teachers a lot of prep time.
+In testing, we found a ready-to-use quiz on almost any topic in under a minute, which is genuinely useful when you’re short on prep time.

-Best for: Teachers running classroom quizzes and review sessions.
+Teachers running classroom quizzes and review sessions.

 Kahoot is the most well-known live quiz platform.
 If you've been in a classroom in the last decade, you've probably played it.